takeyamajp/PowerQuery-IndexRowsForEachGroup/README.md

 ### key
 The specified key determines which group to process.

-When specifying with a single key.
+When specifying in a single key.
 `"Region"`

-When specifying with multiple keys.
+When specifying in multiple keys.
 `{"Region", "Country"}`

 ### comparisonCriteria